Originally Published on February 19, 2020. Last Updated on January 3, 2024.

-As anyone who’s ever tried to sit on a metal chair on a 90+ degree day knows, furniture left out in the direct sun can be too hot to sit on during the day.
+As anyone who’s ever tried to sit on a metal chair on a hot, sunny day can attest, furniture left out in the direct sun can be too toasty to sit on during the day.

 After repeated exposure to UV rays, finishes and fabrics can fade.
 This means your bright red aluminum lawn chairs may eventually end up a sad shade of pink.
 Not only that, but damaging sunlight conditions can even weaken the fibers in some materials, causing them to become brittle and prone to breakage.

 Changing temperatures can negatively affect your patio set—especially wood and wicker furniture.
 Sweltering days cause these materials to expand, and the shift to cooler nights causes them to contract.
 Over time, this cycle of expansion and contraction leads to warping and cracking.

 Arid climates are dusty, so outdoor furniture collects dirt quickly.
 Plus, there aren’t many trees in the desert to act as natural windbreaks.
 This gives strong winds the freedom to blow your bistro set off your deck if it’s lightweight and not securely anchored.

 Deserts aren’t known for rainy weather, but if you live in Arizona, New Mexico, or Texas, you’re familiar with monsoon season in late summer, leading to major climate changes in these ordinarily dry areas, including increased humidity, thunderstorms, and hail.
 Lightweight, fragile, or unprotected furniture doesn’t stand a chance in this harsh weather.

 Before shopping for outdoor furniture, let’s talk materials.
 Some hold up in desert climates better than others.
 Browse the following pro and con lists for various outdoor furniture materials to determine which is best for your desert patio.